bilyanakarcheva/bilyanakarcheva/README.md

-## 👋 Hi, I'm Bilyana Karcheva, a Software Developer👨‍💻 based in Pleven, Bulgaria (willing to relocate) 🚀
+## 👋 Hi, I'm Bilyana Karcheva

-  ## About me
+  ## 👩‍💻 About me
+I am a Software Developer based in Pleven, Bulgaria (willing to relocate) 🚀.
 I have recently graduated from the Alpha JavaScript program at Telerik Academy, where I received accolades for my final project and recognition from the trainers as one of the top-performing students.
 My previous experience as a Senior Technical Analyst helped me I develop strong analytical thinking, problem-solving, and client-oriented skills through extensive software support and managing technical issues, resulting in high user satisfaction.
 I am highly organized, responsible, and detail-oriented, with a proven ability to prioritize tasks and ensure smooth operations.

 <br/>

-## My Skill Set
+## ⚙️ My Skill Set

 <div align="left">
 <a href="https://www.javascript.com/" target="_blank"><img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/javascript-original.svg" alt="JavaScript" height="50" /></a>